Charter and Bylaws

 Congress

-7.1 Congress: The Society shall hold a Congress annually, at a place and time established by the Executive Committee.
-All matters relating to the Congress shall abide by the APSR Conflict of Interest Policy outlined in Article 12.
-At the Congress, the Executive Committee shall hold a meeting at which all other Committees shall report upon their activities to the Executive Committee.
-An audited account of the financial management of the Society shall be rendered.
+7.1 Congress: The Society holds a Congress annually, at a place and time established by the Executive Committee.
+All matters relating to the Congress abide by the APSR Conflict of Interest Policy outlined in Article 12.
+At the Congress, the Executive Committee holds a meeting at which all other Committees report upon their activities to the Executive Committee.
+An audited account of the financial management of the Society is rendered.

-7.2 Bidding for the Congress: Bidding to host a Congress shall be invited 3 years prior to the event by notification via the APSR website, Respirology and the Newsletter.
-If no bid succeeds, the Executive Committee shall recommend where that Congress shall be held.
-The organisation of the Congress shall follow a protocol under the direction and co-ordination of the Central and Local Congress Committees.
-The hosting society shall be an en bloc member society.
+7.2 Bidding for the Congress: Bidding to host a Congress is invited 3 years prior to the event by notification via the APSR website, Respirology and the Newsletter.
+If no bid succeeds, the Executive Committee recommends where that Congress is held.
+The organisation of the Congress follows a protocol under the direction and co-ordination of the Central and Local Congress Committees.
+The hosting society must be an en bloc member society.
 A non-member society may bid to host a Congress but must become an en bloc member society at least two years before the proposed start date of the Congress and retain that membership at least through to the conclusion of the Congress.
 (See also Appendix iii.)

 7.3 Central Congress Committee